sambaneko/gbl-notebook/README.md

 ## Local Setup

-To run a local copy of the app, you'll need git, NodeJS and PHP.
-The app is made with React, but uses PHP to parse the game master file into pruned, usable formats.
-Game assets are mostly not included in the repo, so you'll need to fetch them yourself.

-* First clone the repo and `npm install`
+To run the app locally, clone the repo and `npm install`.
+Now you can run (`npm start`) or build (`npm build`) the app.

-* Next retrieve the necessary game assets, and parse them:
+The repo includes pre-parsed copies of the game master data in English.
+As Niantic releases updated masters, the parsed data will become outdated, and you'll need to either grab new copies from this repo, or grab the new game master and parse it locally.

+If you want to parse the game master locally, you will also need PHP, and some external resources:

+* From the [PokeMiners Game Assets repo](https://github.com/PokeMiners/pogo_assets), download `Texts/Latest APK/English.txt` and put it in the repo's `src/game-data/languages` directory
 * From the [PokeMiners Game Master repo](https://github.com/PokeMiners/game_masters), download `latest/latest.json` and put it in the repo's `src/game-data` directory
-	* From the [PokeMiners Game Assets repo](https://github.com/PokeMiners/pogo_assets), download `Texts/Latest APK/English.txt` and put it in the repo's `src/game-data/languages` directory
 * In the `src/game-data` directory, run `php parse-latest.php`, which will create 3 files in the `src/game-data/parsed` directory: `leagues.json`, `moves.json` and `pokemon.json`

-* Now you can run (`npm start`) or build (`npm build`) the app.

 ## Pokemon Images

-It's a bit troublesome to manage so many Pokemon images, so by default, the app is set in a "No Images" mode, which renders Pokemon views with just text and type icons.
-If you want to add images, the app's default path for them is in `public/images/pokemon`, but you can also set a custom path in the app's `.env.local` file.
+It's a bit troublesome to manage thousands of Pokemon images, so by default, there are no Pokemon images in the repo, and the app is set in a "No Images" mode, which renders Pokemon views with just text and type icons.
+If you want to add and enable images, the app's default path for them is in `public/images/pokemon`, but you can also set a custom path in the app's `.env.local` file.

 Image names should match those in the [PokeMiners' pogo_assets](https://github.com/PokeMiners/pogo_assets) repo, in the `Images/Pokemon/Addressable Assets` path; you can use these commands to pull just that path: